ecyrb/sim-racing-notes/docs/bathurst.md

 I hope this one is obvious.
 If not, please see exhibit A: The BMW is coming down the mountain: ![](img/motivating_example.png)

-Being able to see *5 seconds ahead* means that we have to leave the shot *at least* 5 seconds before the spotted car.
+Being able to see *5 seconds ahead* means that we have to leave the shot *at least* 5 seconds before the spotted car would leave the shot.
 Combined with #2 and #3, this has the effect of needing more camera shots.
 AdvSpot is made up of 24 different cameras (shots), so for a 2:06 lap, you average 5.25 seconds on each camera.

 #### 2. You should see the *spotted car* at all times.